 Can't quite capture the concept?
 Learn more about Search Box.

-It can be combined with other X Components, such as Query Suggestions or Next Queries, to modify the query syntax according to your shoppers’ behaviour.
+It can be combined with other X Components, such as Query Suggestions or Next Queries, to update the query according to shoppers’ intent or behaviour.
 For example, if a shopper selects a query suggestion, the query is instantly updated in the input field to the selected suggestion and the search is launched.

 Every component has a power-up behavior under the hood that is visible to the user but not glaringly obvious.
 For example, in Interface X Components for web, see what happens when:

 - Next queries are displayed

 - The query can be displayed in the History Queries or Query Suggestions lists upon configuration

 A query with results is cleared using the clear button:

 - Any text in the search input is cleared

 - The results are cleared